fivecar/react-native-draglist/README.md

 }
 ```

+### More Discussion
+For a great write-up with more details about how to use this library, see [this post](https://xebia.com/blog/drag-drop-sort-implementing-draggable-sorting-in-react-native/) by [Bart den Hollander](https://github.com/hollanderbart).

 ## Example Included
 To play with the list, you can run the example within `example/` in order to test the list yourself by first installing all necessary packages: